riddle-me-ruben/muscle-mind/README.md

 - **Grade Reports**: Players can receive a grade report of their score for each quiz.

 ## How to Play
-1. Players begin by selecting a quiz category or by logging in to access their custom quizzes.
+1. Players begin by logging in to access their custom quizzes.
 2. Each question presents a set of multiple-choice questions.
 3. Incorrect answers trigger a randomized exercise penalty.
 4. After the game, players receive a performance report.